 Nesteroff, an encyclopedic comedy historian, said “racism and fascism were on the rise when I got the [book] deal in early 2018.
 I was trying to figure out what I could do to counteract that in some positive and meaningful way, and writing a book that would give non-Native people a proper historical perspective was one way of doing that.”

-Although Nesteroff, who is White, was approached to write the book, he was cognizant of Hollywood’s poor track record of putting indigenous people in positions of ownership to tell their own stories.
-When it came to writing the book, he made a commitment to his subjects by getting out of the way.
+When Nesteroff, who is White, was approached to write the book, he was aware that Hollywood had done a poor job of putting Indigenous people in positions of ownership to tell their own stories.
+He made a commitment to his subjects to get out of the way of the story.
 “As much as possible, I tried not to inject myself so there are several chapters of contemporary Native American comedians speaking in their own voice and being quoted verbatim,” he said.

 “It’s about time people realized there are Indians out there working,” Ree said wryly.
 “When Bruce and I started, there were no comedy places [for us].
 We had to do what we did in lounges, and we had to have a band because they wanted music.
 And we just wanted to make people laugh.
 We didn’t run into these talented Native people until years later.
 We looked up to Charlie Hill.
 That was our goal: to do “The Tonight Show” like Charlie Hill.”

-Throughout the book, Nesteroff shares the Native comedians’ own stories against a backdrop of the horrific harassment, discrimination and subjugation that Native Americans have endured in this country.
-This forms a wellspring of much indigenous comedy that comments on unique struggles while confronting stereotypes.
-Nesteroff writes about the groundbreaking indigenous sketch troupe, the 1491s, who made a breakthrough appearance on “The Daily Show” in a confrontational 2014 segment about the debate over the Washington Redskins mascot.
+Throughout the book, Nesteroff presents the Native comedians’ own stories against a backdrop of the horrific harassment, discrimination and subjugation that Native Americans have endured in this country.
+This forms a wellspring of much Indigenous comedy, commenting on distinct struggles while confronting stereotypes.
+Nesteroff writes about the groundbreaking Indigenous sketch troupe, the 1491s, who made a breakthrough appearance on “The Daily Show” in a confrontational 2014 segment about the debate over the Washington Redskins (since discarded) name and logo.

-But Nesteroff did not want to immerse readers into what he calls the “poor Indian” trope.
+But Nesteroff did not want to immerse readers into what he calls the “poor Indian” cliche.
 “Not everybody went through that,” he said.

-What indigenous comedians share with their non-Native brethren is the career struggle, whether it’s Ojibwe social worker Jonny Roberts’s 10-hour round-trip drive, just for the opportunity to perform at an open mic, to Williams and Ree performing for 13 people at a Holiday Inn early in their career.
+What Indigenous comedians share with their non-Native counterparts is the career struggle, whether it’s Ojibwe social worker Jonny Roberts’s 10-hour round-trip drive, just for the opportunity to perform at an open mic, or Williams and Ree performing for 13 people at a Holiday Inn early in their career.

-A new era of inclusion may lead to wider opportunities for indigenous comedians.
+A new era of inclusion may lead to wider opportunities for Indigenous comedians.
 Nesteroff writes of Sierra Ornelas, a Navajo screenwriter who has written for the TV shows “Happy Endings,” “Superstore” and “Brooklyn Nine-Nine” and is now producing her own NBC sitcom, “Rutherford Falls,” with “Parks & Recreation” creator Michael Schur.
-The writing staff includes indigenous writers and comedians.
-Last December, FX gave a series order for “Reservation Dogs,” co-created by Sterlin Harjo, a member of the 1491s, and Taika Waititi.
+The writing staff includes Indigenous writers and comedians.
+In December, FX gave a series order for “Reservation Dogs,” co-created by Sterlin Harjo, a member of the 1491s, and Taika Waititi.